winston0410/glory/README.md

 ## Made in Hong Kong

-This library is made by a Hong Konger.
+This library is made by Hong Kongers.

 ## Benchmarks